babanazar/CourseSchedulingSystem/README.md

 # CourseSchedulingSystem
-This a project that I did for summer internship.
+This is the project that I did for summer internship.